DakotahF/Beta-PRS-Server/README.md

 This program is based off of existing code from Daniel Taliun using stat-gen's savvy module(original R package located at : https://github.com/statgen/Rprs)

-The PRS pipeline takes in a list of weights to merge as well as a list of dosages on which to calculate PRS.
-An optional flag for rough ancestry estimation is available to ensure the end-user is aware of which individual's risk scores may be based on a population different to their own.
+The PRS pipeline takes in a list of weights to merge as well as a list of dosages to use for polygenic risk score (PRS) calculation.
+An optional flag for rough ancestry estimation is available to identify individuals whose ancestry does is not well reflected in the reference population.

 ## Running the Program

-Sample command to run program :

 Without merging weights (pre-merged or singular weight file) :